 Variable declaration statement.

 Declares a new variable with name $i$.
 This declaration must be unique within its scope.
 Evaluates $e$ and assigns this value to the new variable.
-The new variable will be constrained to be assigned only variables of $e$'s type.
-The variable is writable iff declared with let
+The new variable will be constrained to be assigned only variables of $e$’s type.
+The variable is mutable iff declared with let

 .